amomsi/RHCA-Performance-Study-Guide/README.md

 ##Creating Custom tuned Profiles
 file://usr/share/docs in a web browser to view docs.

-/usr/lib/tuned/<profile>/tuned.conf for existing profiles /etc/tuned/ for cusotom profiles just make a directory there, and make tuned.conf
+/usr/lib/tuned/<profile>/tuned.conf for existing profiles

+/etc/tuned/ for cusotom profiles

+just make a directory there, and make a tuned.conf file inside that directory.

 ###Inherit tuning settings from existing profile
 ```shell